 A supply of report forms is now available in the lobby and behind the bar.
 Any golfer involved in any incident should fill in a form and deliver it to the club office.
 It is important that details of any witnesses are collected at the time of any incident, especially independent witnesses if present or nearby.
-Submissions may in addition be made to Chairman Neil Herbert or any Management Committee member.
+Submissions may in addition be made to the Chairman or any Management Committee member.

 Golfers are also reminded of our policy that confrontations should be avoided if at all possible.